So many tributes have been given to the victims of 9-11 and, yet, not nearly enough.

 Have you noticed that the number of real tributes to the victims and heroes of 9-11 dwindled these past 9 years?
 Maybe they've been waiting for the 10th anniversary.
 This year should certainly be a time of reflection that is done up really big.

-ABC News shared a story this week of Patrick Lyons, whose courageous father was one of the fire fighters who gave his life while rescuing others at the Twin Towers.
+ABC News shared a story of Patrick Lyons, whose courageous father was one of the fire fighters who gave his life while rescuing others at the Twin Towers.
 Click here to view his story!

 Every year needs a special time of remembrance.
 For those of us who are baby boomers, we know that Pearl Harbor day (Dec.
 7) was remembered in a big way every year with specials on TV and the printed media year after year.
 It was wrong not to do it.
 Even if we had been too young to really remember, we remembered anyway.
 Our parents and teachers made sure of it.
 It was a "day in infamy", as President Roosevelt said and we all knew it.
 Let's not shove our 9-11 memories away.
 We must never forget.